hitachi-vantara/hv-playbooks-vspone-object/Create_Storage_component/README.md

 # This File explains how to run a YAML file to configure Storage components.

-User Pre-requisites:
+## User Pre-requisites:
 VSP One Object User permission should have permissions to make changes on storage components by being part of the group S3_Administrator
 Storage Node user should also have administrative rights.

-## 1. Enter the VSP details and Storage components details in the file:
+## 1. Enter the VSP One Object details and the S-Node Storage components details in the file:
-   oneobject_node_connection_variables.yml
+   open file storage_component_vars.yml ,
-   located under folder: ../ansible_vault_vars
+   located in the same directory

    ### Required fields: